Nongonococcal Infectious Arthritis Medication

 Class Summary

-Best combination of effectiveness, low cost, and minor adverse effects.
+Isoniazid offers the best combination of effectiveness, low cost, and minor adverse effects.
 Coadministration of pyridoxine is recommended if peripheral neuropathies develop secondary to isoniazid therapy.
-Prophylactic doses of 6-50 mg/d of pyridoxine are recommended.
+Prophylactic pyridoxine 6-50 mg/day is recommended.

-For use in combination with at least one other antituberculous drug, such as isoniazid; inhibits DNA-dependent bacterial but not mammalian RNA polymerase.
+Rifampin is given in combination with at least 1 other antituberculous drug (eg, isoniazid); it inhibits DNA-dependent bacterial but not mammalian RNA polymerase.
 Cross-resistance may occur.
-Treat for 6-9 mo or until 6 mo have elapsed since conversion to negative sputum culture result.
+Treat for 6-9 months or until 6 months have elapsed since conversion to a negative sputum culture result.

 Class Summary